As a Consumer in an Interconnected Global World, in matters of National or International Commerce, does "Good Quality" Matter to You?

-In accordance or reference to the following Canadian legislation and related international agreements or treaties:
+In accordance or reference to the following Canadian legislation and related international agreements or treaties (not a complete list);

 The Office of Consumer Affairs (OCA) promotes the interests and protection of Canadian consumers.
 Well-informed and confident consumers help stimulate competition and innovation in the Canadian marketplace.